Does the Danielson Rubric improve teaching? Maybe it’s an unfair question. After all, it’s a rubric, not a training program.

-As an instructional coach, I’ve had the opportunity to observe hundreds of lessons.
+As an instructional coach, I’ve had the opportunity to observe thousands of lessons.

-And I can count on one hand the times I’ve seen a lesson the rubric’s would define as ‘distinguished.’
-And that includes the dozen years of lessons I taught myself.
+And I can count on one hand the times I’ve seen a lesson the rubric would define as ‘distinguished.’
+And that includes a dozen years of my own lessons.